zcash/halo2/book/src/design/gadgets/sha256/table16.md

 # 16-bit table chip for SHA-256

-The main chip implementation for SHA-256 in halo2 is based around a 16-bit lookup table.
-This requires a minimum of $2^{16}$ circuit rows, and is therefore suitable for use in larger circuits.
+This chip implementation is based around a single 16-bit lookup table.
+It requires a minimum of $2^{16}$ circuit rows, and is therefore suitable for use in larger circuits.

-## Specification

-SHA-256 is specified in [NIST FIPS PUB 180-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf).

-Unlike the specification, we use $\boxplus$ for addition modulo $2^{32}$, and $+$ for field addition.

-$\oplus$ is used for XOR.

-Let's target a max constraint degree of $9$.
+We target a maximum constraint degree of $9$.
 That will allow us to handle constraining carries and "small pieces" to a range of up to $\{0..7\}$ in one row.

 ## Compression round